RaquelMichelon/RaquelMichelon/README.md

   <a href="https://spring.io/" target="_blank" rel="noreferrer"> <img src="https://www.vectorlogo.zone/logos/springio/springio-icon.svg" alt="spring" width="40" height="40"/> </a>
   , and Science Enthusiast</h3> </br>

-- 🇧🇷  I’m a Brazilian based in Portugal 🇵🇹
+- 🇧🇷  I’m a Brazilian Software Developer based in Portugal 🇵🇹
 - 🔭  I’m a web developer at NTT Data Portugal and an academic researcher in a project that tries to mitigate the power cable theft problem
 - 👀  I’m interested in Web Development, IoT, Industry 4.0, Data World, ML, Java, Python, JavaScript and so on
 - 🌱  I love learning and I’m always looking for ways to get the world better through my work